-The University Supervisor has successfully taught and holds a current North Carolina Teaching License.
-The Supervisor is familiar with organizational structures and regulations of North Carolina Public Schools.
-Chowan University assures the University Supervisor demonstrates knowledge of public-school education and is capable of developing working relationships with candidates and public-school personnel.
-The University Supervisor must demonstrate superior knowledge of subject matter and methodology of teaching.

-When the University Supervisor visits in the schools, these procedures will be followed:

-- The candidate will be observed for at least one full class period. - The candidate will receive assessment through TaskStream. - The University Supervisor should confer with the Cooperating Teacher and other appropriate school personnel and hold regularly scheduled conferences with the Cooperating Teacher and Student Teacher.

-The University Supervisors are expected to:

-- Act as liaisons between the University and the Cooperating Teacher; - Establish an effective collegial relationship with the Cooperating Teacher; - Orient the Student Teacher and the Cooperating Teacher in regard to each person's role; - Visit the Student Teacher regularly, make observations, monitor progress, and complete evaluation records; - Share observations with the Student Teacher and Cooperating Teacher following each observation and meet with the principal as needed;

-- Enforce regulations and policies pertaining to student teachers; - Collaborate with the Cooperating Teacher to evaluate and assign a final course grade based on student work during the semester.
+- 1. Is familiar with organizational structures and regulations of North Carolina Public Schools. - 2.
+Demonstrates knowledge of pubic-school education. - 3.
+Develops working relationships with candidates and public-school personnel. - 4.
+Demonstrates superior knowledge of subject matter and methodology of teaching. - 5.
+Acts as a liaison between the University and the Cooperating Teacher. - 6.
+Establish an effective collegial relationship with the Cooperating Teacher. - 7.
+Orients the Student Teacher and the Cooperating Teacher regarding each person's role. - 8.
+Shares observations with the Student Teacher and Cooperating Teacher following each observation and meets with the principal as needed. - 9.
+Adheres to regulations and policies pertaining to student teachers. - 10.
+Collaborates with the Cooperating Teacher to evaluate and assign a final course grade based on student work during the semester.